 RI Hurricane Evacuation Maps and Information

-The Rhode Island Hurricane Evacuation Maps were prepared in coordination with the Rhode Island Department of Transportation and local communities and are based on worst-case scenario hurricane inundation maps.
-In January 2006, the evacuation routes, traffic control points, and sign locations were finalized by each participating Rhode Island coastal city and town.
-The data was also submitted to the Rhode Island Geographic Information System.
+The Rhode Island Hurricane Evacuation Maps were prepared in coordination with the Army Corp. of Engineers, NOAA, FEMA, and local communities and are based on worst-case scenario hurricane inundation maps.

 Blue Emergency Evacuation Route Signs:

 There are round blue Emergency Evacuation Route signs posted throughout coastal communities in Rhode Island.
 These signs lead people away from low lying and potentially dangerous areas (shaded in red and yellow) to higher safer ground.
 These signs DO NOT necessarily lead to shelters or a particular place.
 If you reside in these shaded areas, you should be aware of the evacuation routes in your community and have an idea of where you would evacuate to.